Skip to Main Content

 It isn't often that I find myself leaving a movie theater feeling so moved as I did after I saw Moonlight.
 After watching this film, I can almost guarantee you'll feel the same.

-As February comes to an end, its important to know the significance of the month, to acknowledge and celebrate the achievements of black figures.
+As February comes to an end, it's important to know the significance of the month, to acknowledge and celebrate the achievements of black figures.

 The truth behind Black History Month